BEJOSCHR/Order_of_Elements_Server/README.md

 # Order_of_Elements
-The clientside of the game Order of Elements
+The serverside of the game Order of Elements